tangrams/blocks/filter/README.md

 #### [filter-grid](http://tangrams.github.io/blocks/#filter-grid) <a href="https://github.com/tangrams/blocks/blob/gh-pages/filter/grid.yaml" target="_blank"><i class="fa fa-github" aria-hidden="true"></i></a>

-Apply a grid filter to they syle
+Apply a grid filter to the syle
 <p>The amount can be set by the GRID_AMOUNT define [0.0~1.0]</p>
 <p>Then you should choose between the modes: ```GRID_ADD```, ```GRID_SUBSTRACT``` and ```GRID_MULTIPLY```</p>